dinaabdulrasoul/Bank-Marketing-Campaigns-ML-Models/README.md

 **Parameter Sampler**
 For this pipeline, Random sampling has been used.
-Random Sampling is a great sampler to avoid bias, and it also supports early termination of low-performance runs.
+Random Sampling is a great sampler to avoid bias, usually ahieves better performance and it helps in discovering new hyperparameter values.

 **Early Stopping Policy**
 For this pipeline, Bandit Policy has been used, which is an early termination policy based on slack criteria, and the evaluation interval.
 * Slack_factor is the ratio used to calculate the allowed distance from the best performing experiment run.
 * Evaluation_interval is the frequency for applying the policy.
-*The benefits of this stopping policy* is that any run that doesn't fall within the slack factor or slack amount of the evaluation metric with respect to the best performing run will be terminated so this helps us quickly eliminate the bad performing runs.
+*The benefits of this stopping policy* is that any run that doesn't fall within the slack factor will be terminated so this helps us in making sure the experiment doesn't run for too long and burn up a lot of resources while trying to find the optimal paramater value.

 ## AutoML
 **Best Performing Model**